LEarn More

 Android | iOS

-Take Precautions when Using Menstruation Apps.
+Take Precautions When Using Health-Tracking Apps

 Use a paper calendar or a password protected spreadsheet or an app that saves the information locally in your phone (versus the server of the app provider).